pallavip099/Tableau-Retail-Data-Analysis/README.md

 1. South Dakota has the highest average profit $706 and West Virginia has the least profit -$29.
 2. The age group 85 years have showed maximum average profit while age group 90-95 year have shown losses.
+3. Average sales is $1,775.88
+4. Average Profit is $181.18
+5. Average discount is $0.05
+6. In 2012 Q4 with $510 was the highest quarterly average profit from East region.
+In 2013 Q3 with $321 was the highest quarterly average profit from Central region.
+In 2014 Q4 with$383 was the highest quarterly average profit from Central region.
+In 2015 Q1 with $284 was the highest quarterly average profit from East region.